“Well, first I have a question … are the pierogies homemade?” I ask bashfully. I hate being that person at a restaurant.

 I have this conversation any time I see pierogies on a menu or advertised at a fish fry or festival.
 It doesn’t matter what I’m actually hungry for—if the pierogies are homemade, I will order them 100 percent of the time.
 And if they’re not, why waste the calories?

 A couple of Christmases ago, I had a serious hankering for homemade pierogies.
 After a quick search, yielding no nearby options, I realized there is no excuse to go without homemade pierogies, when I can literally just home-make them in my kitchen.
 Sure, I had heard they were difficult to make—after a failed attempt decades ago, my mother accrued a list of people she knew who could make a good pierogi—each of whom she would pay handsomely for a batch.
 And being realistic, I had no expectations that my millennial cooking skills could hold a candle to my Aunt Sonya’s Polish neighbor’s, or my mom’s dear friend Diane Seile’s (who sadly passed away two years ago.
-I cherish her pierogi recipe but feel I am not worthy to use it), or those adorable old ladies you see cheerfully kneading dough at church, who have been making the delightful Polish dumplings for 50 years or more.
+I cherish her pierogi recipe but feel I am not worthy to use it), or those adorable, generally older, ladies you see cheerfully kneading dough at church, who have been making the delightful Polish dumplings for 50 years or more.

 But I thought, even if the end result is passable, it would be worth the time.